jenkinsci/embeddable-build-status-plugin/README.md

 - any valid [SVG color name](https://www.december.com/html/spec/colorsvg.html)

 ## `job`
-**Note: This parameters is only supported for the unprotected URL!**
+**Note: This parameter is only supported for the unprotected URL!**

 The path for the selected job **or** any selector implemented via `JobSelectorExtensionPoint`